3Hren/msgpack-rust/README.md

 ## Limitations and plans

-- Owning `Value` variant and its encoding function.
 - Non-owning `ValueRef` variant, which can be created from `[u8]`, `Cursor<[u8]>` etc. and borrows data from it, which makes it absolute zero-copy.
 - Enum serialization/deserialization.